 Born and raised in Lyon (France), Nacim Brahimi started playing the saxophone at the age of eight.
-He then discovered jazz at the Villeurbanne National School of Music and furthered his musical education at the Conservatoire de Paris.
-He was awarded the first Prize in Jazz and Improvised Musics in 2003.
+He became passionate about jazz at the Villeurbanne National School of Music and then furthered his musical education at the Conservatoire National Supérieur de Musique de Paris.
+He was awarded a First Prize in Jazz and Improvised Musics in 2003.

 From 2004 to 2008 he was part of Riccardo Del Fra’s Jazoo Project, which allowed him to share the stage and record with Kenny Wheeler, Joey Baron and Sylvain Luc.

-He also performed with many artists in various performing arts fields : Chico Freeman, Karim Ziad, Jeanne Added, Amel Bent, Supergombo, Bigre !, John Greaves, Sinclair, Le Sacre du Tympan, Calypso Rose, Nasser Martin-Gousset, Milk Coffee and Sugar, Djamel Laroussi, XLR Project, Mokhtar Samba, Idriss Boudrioua, Heavy Fingers, Albert Mangelsdorff, P'tit Moh, les Faux-Frères, Walter Thompson…
+He also performed with many artists in various artistic fields : Chico Freeman, Karim Ziad, Jeanne Added, Amel Bent, Supergombo, Bigre !, John Greaves, Sinclair, Le Sacre du Tympan, Calypso Rose, Nasser Martin-Gousset, Milk Coffee and Sugar, Mokhtar Samba, Albert Mangelsdorff, Walter Thompson…

-More recently, he won the second place in the Made in New York Jazz Competition 2015 with Karim Maurice’s band.
+In 2015 he won the second place at the Made in New York Jazz Competition with Karim Maurice’s band.